stcarrez/ada-awa/awa/docs/AWA.md

   to register all the servlet filter instances.
 The application servlets and filters must be registered before reading the global configuration file.
-* It loads the global application configuration by reading the `awa.xml` file.
-By reading this configuration, some global configuration is established on the servlets, filters.
+* It loads the global application configuration by reading the `awa.xml` file as well as some application specific files.
+By reading this configuration, some global configuration is established on the servlets, filters, navigation rules.
+The list of XML files loaded during this step is controlled by the `app.config` configuration.
 * It calls the `Initialize_Modules` procedure so that all the application modules can be registered, configured and initialized.
 Each module brings its own component, servlet and filter.
 They are configured